 Off-Campus Access to Canvas

-As a web-based product, you can use Moodle from off campus just as you do when at Wabash.
+As a web-based product, you can use Canvas from off campus just as you do when at Wabash.
 Connect to the My Bash page and click the Canvas link in the menu to the right.

 Off-Campus Access to Library Databases